 1. What is it that you do that allows you to work as a digital nomad?

 I am a digital content creator for my social channels (@jeyjetter) and blog (jeyjetter.com) where I earn money through advertisement, sponsored posts and press trips.
-And I am a social media marketing consultant helping different clients to manage their accounts and with their strategies to promote their business.
-Recently, I picked up public speaking and in September and October I will be running workshops on how to become more efficient on social media.
+And I am a social media marketing consultant.
+This means helping different clients to manage their accounts and with their strategies to promote their business.
+Recently, I picked up public speaking and in September and October, I will be running workshops on how to become more efficient on social media.

 I also host a growing Facebook group where I give social media marketing support and help our group members to promote themselves as experts in their preferred social media fields in our weekly ‘Feature Friday’ Live videos.
 Lastly, I contribute articles as a travel writer to a German online travel magazine.
-So, multiple income streams sustain my travels and digital nomad lifestyle, which I highly recommend setting up to anyone starting out on that path.
+So, multiple location independent income streams sustain my travels and digital nomad lifestyle.
+This is critical, and something which I highly recommend setting up to anyone starting out on that path.

 2. Had you always wanted to be a digital nomad?